tommy3001/blog_project3001_org/intronumpy.rst

 **1. Example**

-In the the figure you can see a model of a crankshaft.
+In the figure you can see a model of a crankshaft.
 The aim is here to calculate the velocity of x(t).
 In formula 1 you can see the used calculation.

 .. image:: _static/schubkurbel.png